Skip to content

 CVSS 7.8

-The ReferenceCount is a 32-bit value that tracks how many key nodes reference a given security descriptor in the hive.
+The problem: the 32-bit counter has no overflow protection.
 By creating and deleting keys in a specific pattern, an attacker can increment the reference count until it wraps past 0xFFFFFFFF back to zero.
-When the count hits zero, the kernel frees the security descriptor while other key nodes still reference it -- a classic use-after-free triggered through integer overflow.
+When it hits zero, the kernel frees the security descriptor, but other key nodes still hold references to the now-freed memory.
+This is a classic use-after-free triggered through integer overflow.

-The vulnerability is reachable through standard registry APIs (RegCreateKeyEx, RegDeleteKey, etc.) without any special privileges.
+The vulnerability is reachable through standard registry APIs (RegCreateKeyEx, RegDeleteKey, and related functions) without any special privileges.
+The overflow takes substantial iteration (billions of increments), but this is achievable in practice through batch registry operations.

 Patch Analysis